briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     6. _(6)_ Conduct a bingo session at any time during the eight-hour period between two a.m. and ten a.m., at any time during, or within ten hours of, a bingo game conducted for amusement only pursuant to Ohio R.C.
-2915.12, at any premises not specified on its license, or on any day of the week or during any time period not specified on its license.
+[2915.12][ORC Section 2915.12], at any premises not specified on its license, or on any day of the week or during any time period not specified on its license.
     Subsection (c)(6) of this section does not prohibit the sale of instant bingo tickets beginning at nine a.m. for a bingo session that begins at ten a.m.
 If circumstances make it impractical for the charitable organization to conduct a bingo session at the premises, or on the day of the week or at the time, specified on its license or if a charitable organization wants to conduct bingo sessions on a day of the week or at a time other than the day or time specified on its license, the charitable organization may apply in writing to the Attorney General for an amended license, pursuant to division (F) of Ohio R.C.
-2915.08.
+[2915.08][ORC Section 2915.08].
 A charitable organization may apply twice in each calendar year for an amended license to conduct bingo sessions on a day of the week or at a time other than the day or time specified on its license.
 If the amended license is granted, the organization may conduct bingo sessions at the premises, on the day of the week, and at the time specified on its amended license;

     7. _(7)_ Permit any person whom the charitable organization knows, or should have known, is under the age of eighteen to work as a bingo game operator;